MrFums/Valbot/README.md

 [Make sure to join the Discord server for Valbot; it makes it easier for everyone!](https://discord.gg/QFC46XKzxU)

 # Note: Updates will NO LONGER be pushed to this repo, instead they will be posted to the discord server.
+For this reason, the current version on this repo will probably NOT work.
+Join the server to download the latest version.

 ## Changelog